 One of my favourite ways to discover any city is on foot, by myself.
 Guided group tours can be good fun – but exploring solo gives you more freedom.
 You can take detours, wander down sidestreets, and pop into interesting-looking shops or bars.

 Luckily, there’s a way to explore at your own pace whilst still getting input from an expert guide.
-Take one (or all) of the brilliant, self-guided Around walking tours in Naples.
-The tour itineraries are created by local experts, who narrate an audio guide
+Take a self-guided audio walking tour of the old town.
+It’s a two-hour walking tour around the historic centre with an audio guide sharing history, traditions and stories along the way.

 More Things to Do in Naples: Art, History and Culture